Archive

-Join us as we work alongside Hill and partners in the Berkshires and around the world to convene live events in the exhibition in the spirit of joy.
-Keep an eye right here for news about upcoming programming, which will be announced on a rolling basis.
+Join us as we work alongside Hill and partners in the Berkshires and around the world to convene live events.

 North Adams Public School students and their families, teachers, and administrators are invited to join us throughout the museum for food and fun, including a collaborative art project about the meaning of community in Brake Run Helix.
 Admission is free and open to NAPS students, families, teachers, and administrators; learn more about the event here.